 Those that have relevancy

 For individuals looking to get into affiliate marketing by becoming an online influencer and generating passive income via their following, Instagram is a great platform that connects businesses to potential customers.
 But how do you go about finding companies to work with?
-Let’s take a look at some marketplaces that can help facilitate that.
+Let’s take a look at some marketplaces that can help facilitate these partnerships.

 Popular Affiliate Marketing Marketplaces for Instagram Affiliate Marketing

 ShareASale is one of the largest affiliate networks and has about 4,000 merchants listed on the platform.
-They have purpose built metrics that select the best offers available and deliver payouts on the 20th of every month.
+They have purpose-built metrics that select the best offers available and deliver payouts on the 20th of every month.
 Their set of offers for data driven campaigns include: